 “Oh please… this whole explanation why einstellen as to stop is the same like

-einstellen as to set… Do you seriously believe this nonsense… I mean come the fuck on!… ‘you’re keeping the smokes in the pack blah blah blah’… what the
+einstellen as to set… Do you seriously believe this nonsense… I mean come on!… ‘you’re keeping the smokes in the pack blah blah blah’… what the

-Uhm… well a little but that has nothing to…
+Uhm… well a little bit, but that has nothing to do w…

 “Dude, do you even realize what bullshit you just dumped on air… ‘keeping

-something is a foresighted form of putting it back’… for fuck’s sake … you really
+something is a foresighted form of putting it back’… for Christ’s sake … you really

 have to cut back on the beer man.
 People trust you and believe the stuff you say

 “No man… I am really disappointed in you… I think your Einstellung (attitude/mind set)

 is totally wrong and if you go on like that the interNet-work will einstellen(stop/cancel)

 your show sooner than you can einstellen (prepare/ adjust/set) yourself for it.”

 “No man… don’t say nothing… listen to this again, when you’re sober… for